khoih-prog/Timezone_Generic/README.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="035b", GROUP="plugdev", MODE="0666"
 ```

-Supposing the ArduinoCore-mbed core version is 2.5.2.
+Supposing the ArduinoCore-mbed core version is 2.6.1.
 Now only one file must be copied into the directory:

-- `~/.arduino15/packages/arduino/hardware/mbed_portenta/2.5.2/portenta_post_install.sh`
+- `~/.arduino15/packages/arduino/hardware/mbed_portenta/2.6.1/portenta_post_install.sh`

 Whenever a new version is installed, remember to copy this files into the new version directory.
 For example, new version is x.yy.zz

 This file must be copied into the directory:

 - `~/.arduino15/packages/arduino/hardware/mbed_portenta/x.yy.zz/portenta_post_install.sh`

+#### 10. For RTL8720DN boards using AmebaD core

+ To avoid compile error relating to PROGMEM, you have to copy the file [Realtek AmebaD core pgmspace.h](Packages_Patches/realtek/hardware/AmebaD/3.1.1/cores/arduino/avr/pgmspace.h) into Realtek AmebaD directory (~/.arduino15/packages/realtek/hardware/AmebaD/3.1.1/cores/arduino/avr/pgmspace.h).

+Supposing the Realtek AmebaD core version is 3.1.1.
+This file must be copied into the directory:

+- `~/.arduino15/packages/realtek/hardware/AmebaD/3.1.1/cores/arduino/avr/pgmspace.h`

+Whenever a new version is installed, remember to copy this file into the new version directory.
+For example, new version is x.yy.zz
+This file must be copied into the directory:

+- `~/.arduino15/packages/realtek/hardware/AmebaD/x.yy.zz/cores/arduino/avr/pgmspace.h`

 ---